-Access to Children
+Access to Children (Child Visitation Rights)

-When parents’ divorce or separate, the children will typically live with one parent — the custodial parent — while the other, non-custodial parent will maintain visitation rights.
+When a divorce is finalized, children will have to live with one parent, the custodial parent, while the other, non-custodial parent will have visitation rights.

-These visitation rights and arrangements vary from case to case.
-Visitation or parenting time agreements are formalized in a divorce decree, separation or settlement agreement, or other court order.
+The conditions of visitation rights vary from case to case.
+Visitation & parenting schedule are formalized in a divorce decree, separation or settlement agreement, or other court order.